Skip to content

 How We Help You Access Funding

 We work with a large network of legal funding resources and case-evaluation partners.
 The advantage of a broad network is that different funders have different appetites, pricing structures, and case-type preferences.
-One may be more favorable for motor vehicle injuries, another may be more comfortable with premises liability, and another may be more aggressive with wrongful death timelines.
+One funder may be more favorable for motor vehicle injuries.
+Another may be more comfortable with premises liability.
+Another may be more aggressive with wrongful death timelines.
 Our process focuses on matching your case with the resources most likely to provide a competitive advance and a smoother attorney coordination experience.
+When you apply, we do not ask you to prove income or creditworthiness the way a bank would.
+The process is centered on your case status and representation.
+Funding providers typically communicate with your attorney’s office to verify core case facts and confirm representation, because the attorney is usually involved in the lien or assignment and the settlement disbursement flow.

 When Pre-Settlement Funding Helps Most

-Funding is usually most helpful when the case has a credible path to resolution but the timeline is uncertain.
-In practice, that often means the plaintiff has medical bills, lost wages, or ongoing treatment needs and can’t comfortably wait for the settlement process to run its course.
-Common uses include stabilizing housing, avoiding late fees and collections, paying for prescriptions, handling utilities, keeping childcare or tuition current, and covering transportation.
+Funding is typically most helpful when the case has a credible path to resolution but the timeline is uncertain.
+In practice, that often means the plaintiff has medical bills, lost wages, or ongoing treatment needs and cannot comfortably wait for the settlement process to run its course.
+Common uses include stabilizing housing, avoiding late fees and collections activity, paying for prescriptions and continuing medical treatment, handling utilities, keeping childcare or tuition current, and covering transportation to specialist appointments.
+When injury-related work disruption creates a temporary financial gap and the household does not have adequate income protection in place, funding can serve as the bridge that prevents a cascading financial crisis during an already difficult time.
+If you want to strengthen your overall safety net while a case is pending, it can also be worth learning about products designed to pay cash benefits in medical or injury scenarios — such as short-term health insurance bridge options — depending on your situation and eligibility.

-How the Process Works
+How the Pre-Settlement Funding Process Works

 How Much Can You Get From a Pre-Settlement Advance?

-Costs, Fees, and What “Non-Recourse” Really Means
+Costs, Fees, and What Non-Recourse Really Means

 Risk Management While Your Case Is Pending

 While funding can help cover immediate expenses, many people also want to reduce the chance that a new injury, illness, or disability creates additional financial stress during the lawsuit timeline.
 Depending on your situation, it may be worth exploring coverage that can pay cash benefits during certain events.
-For example, if your ability to work is uncertain, it can help to understand how disability insurance works for self-employed individuals and contractors.
-If you’re in a coverage gap, it can help to explore short-term medical coverage strategies.
-And if you want extra protection for injury-related costs, accident protection options can sometimes provide additional financial support depending on the plan structure.
+For example, if your ability to work is uncertain, understanding how disability insurance works for self-employed individuals and contractors is a worthwhile step.
+If you are in a coverage gap, exploring short-term medical coverage strategies can help reduce financial exposure from new health events.
+These are not replacements for a settlement — they are simply ways to reduce financial fragility while your case timeline plays out.

 Apply for Pre-Settlement Funding Today